ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 - Keep a record of user actions [#37](https://github.com/UCSB-CS56-Projects/cs56-android-smoke-signals/issues/37)
 - Create user accounts [#36](https://github.com/UCSB-CS56-Projects/cs56-android-smoke-signals/issues/36)

+#### W18 Final Remarks
+When we first go the app, none of the use cases worked.
+We added a thread to the SMSManager that fixed this issue.
+Currently the app compiles and runs with no bugs and all the funtions return what they are intended to return.

+Features we added
+ - Added a toggle switch that turns all the settings off or on
+ - Added a delete and reset button to the whitelist to delete a number or all numbers.
+ - Fixed the app crashing when SMSmanager tried to intercept a text message.

+ Features to add
+ - New functions that a user can text for their phone to do -Ex.
+Toggle flashlight, text back a lists of apps open the phone.
+ - Think of a better way than the thread to fix the crashing of the app when a message is intercepted.
+ - Rename the packages.

+ Advice
+  - If new to Android Studio, look up tutorial videos on how to navigate through Android Studio.
+Learn how to make layouts for an app and how to link those layouts to certain java classes.
+  - Look over the java code for the app.
+Understand how the app intercepts the message within the SMSManager class.
+  - Play with the app.
+Test out its current functions and try to understand how these functions work.
 ### Credits
 Original Author: [Pedro M. Sosa]